 The Company expects to collect circulating tumor cells so that the status of AR splice variant and other relevant biological markers related to AR signaling can be determined.
-If Phase 1 proceeds to completion in the first quarter of calendar 2017 as planned, depending on the enrollment rate and dose-escalation steps, the Company expects to conduct the expanded Phase 2 portion of the clinical trial in the United States, Canada, the UK, and France, and hopes to complete the trial by Q1 of calendar 2018.
+If Phase 1 proceeds to completion in the second half of calendar 2017 as planned, depending on the enrollment rate and dose-escalation steps, the Company expects to conduct the expanded Phase 2 portion of the clinical trial in the United States, Canada, the UK, and France, and hopes to complete the trial in the second half of calendar 2018.